Bert Brown

-Bert Brown (March 22, 1938 – February 3, 2018) was a Canadian senator, farmer, and development consultant.
+Bert Brown (March 22, 1938 – February 3, 2018) was a Canadian politician, farmer, and development consultant.

 Early life

 Brown farmed in Kathyrn, Alberta, from 1969 to 1999, after which they sold their family farm.
 After retiring from the Senate of Canada in March 2013, he returned to land development consulting.
 He attended Mount Royal College and graduated from the University of Oklahoma with a degree in Civil Engineering.
 He was married to Alice Taylor (1965) and has one child.

 Campaign for a Triple E Senate

 Brown was the only person to run in all three of Canada's elected senatorial elections.
 In 1989 and 2004 he ran under the Alberta Progressive Conservative Party and in 1998, he ran for the Reform Party of Alberta.
 He was elected as a senator-in-waiting in 1998 and re-elected in 2004.
 Brown was the only person ever to be elected to a second term as senator-in-waiting.

 He had been campaigning for an elected Senate of Canada for over 23 years.
 He was the founder and chair of the Canadian Committee for a Triple-E Senate.
 The definitive symbol for the cause, he had been documented in countless Hansard transcripts in provincial legislatures across the country, as well as the federal Parliament and Senate.

 He first gained fame for his cause when he used his tractor to plow "Triple E Senate or Else" into his neighbour's two-mile long field.